-30. The landlord paid a fee in the amount of \$20.00 as an application filing fee and presented a receipt from Service NL (Exhibit L # 3).
-The landlord is seeking this cost.
+25. The landlord paid a fee in the amount of \$20.00 as an application filing fee and presented a receipt from Digital Government and Service NL (Exhibit L #4).
+The landlord paid a fee to Canada Post in the amount of \$14.88 for the service of documents by registered mail.
+The landlord is seeking these costs.